Tony Goble

+Early life and education

-Goble was born in Newtown, Montgomeryshire into a wealthy family.
-His father's death when he was a baby resulted in him spending his early years in the care of a Welsh speaking family.
+Anthony Barton Goble was born on 20 October 1943 in Newtown, Montgomeryshire into a wealthy family.
+His father's death when he was a baby resulted in him spending his early years in the care of a Welsh-speaking family.
 He was later reunited with his mother and elder sisters, who had moved to Llandudno.

-He was educated at St Mary's College, Rhos-on-Sea and Wrexham College of Art.
-He married in 1963 and settled at Llanfairfechan.
-He worked at several jobs to support his family while trying to make his name as an artist.
+He was educated at St Mary's College, Rhos-on-Sea, and Wrexham College of Art.

+Career

 Goble became a member of the Royal Cambrian Academy in 1977, before taking on a residency at Llanover Hall arts centre in Cardiff in 1979.
 His work has been exhibited at the Royal Academy of Arts and the National Portrait Gallery, London as well as a 25-year retrospective at Llanover Hall in 2004.

+Collections

-Works by Tony Goble are exhibited in the collections at the National Museum of Wales, Leeds Museum, the Glynn Vivian Art Gallery and the Contemporary Art Society for Wales.
+Works by Goble are exhibited in the collections at the National Museum of Wales, Leeds Museum, the Glynn Vivian Art Gallery and the Contemporary Art Society for Wales.